 Very few patients even notice our state-of-the-art dental technologies, and we consider that to be a good sign.
 At Friendswood Dental Group, our purpose in investing in new dental techniques and technologies is always to make the dentistry services we provide more comfortable and effective while improving patient convenience.
-To find out more about how Dr. Taylor and Dr. Sierra use advanced dentistry technology to improve your dentistry experience, keep reading or contact our dedicated team today.
+To find out more about how Dr. Sierra uses advanced dental services and technology in our Friendswood, TX dental office to improve your dentistry experience, keep reading or contact our dedicated team today.

 CT/Cone Beam Scanner